Zeuskartik/MediaSliderView/README.md

 ## Download & Setup
 Repository available on https://jitpack.io.

-1).Add the jitpack support to your project-level gradle file.
+1).
+Add the jitpack support to your project-level gradle file.

 ```Gradle
 allprojects {